Overview

 Alternative Investments.
 Investing in alternative investments (“alts”) involves risk;

-based on the type of investment.
-Alts present the risk of illiquidity and limited markets,
+on the type of investment.
+Alts present the risk of illiquidity and limited markets, which may

-which may limit our ability to timely sell these investments at a fair and competitive price.
+limit our ability to timely sell these investments at a fair and competitive price.
+Exposure to

-Exposure to Alts may be achieved via an investment in mutual funds, which risks are
+Alts may be achieved via an investment in mutual funds, which risks are explained above.

-debt instruments that are secured by interests in pools of mortgage loans or other financial
+instruments that are secured by interests in pools of mortgage loans or other financial assets.

-assets.
-The value of these securities will be influenced by the factors affecting the assets
+The value of these securities will be influenced by the factors affecting the assets underlying

-underlying such securities, swings in interest rates, changes in default rates, or
+such securities, swings in interest rates, changes in default rates, or deteriorating economic

-deteriorating economic conditions.
-During periods of declining asset values, mortgage-
+conditions.
+During periods of declining asset values, mortgage-backed and asset-backed

-backed and asset-backed securities may face valuation difficulties, become more volatile
+securities may face valuation difficulties, become more volatile and/or illiquid.

 Liquid alternatives risks.
 Liquid Alternative Funds are funds that use non-traditional